kewlyog/runable_coding_agent/README.md

 ---

-## How to test from UI
+## How to run the app and test from UI

    To test your app from the UI, you need to have three main services running:

    1. Agent API (in Docker)
    This is the core agent that executes code, shell commands, manages context, etc.
-   Run this in Docker (so /home/agent and all dependencies are available):
    ```sh
    docker build -t runable-agent .
    docker run --rm -it -p 5001:5001 -v $(pwd)/.env:/home/agent/.env runable-agent